 Controlled Availability Fuels Secondary Markets

-The scarcity strategy extends beyond official retail channels into secondary markets that amplify brand desirability.
-Classic Flap Bags, particularly in discontinued colors or limited editions, trade on resale platforms at premiums above retail price.
-That secondary market activity, while generating zero revenue for Chanel, reinforces perception of products as investments rather than depreciating consumer goods.
-The brand benefits from scarcity narrative without actively participating in or endorsing resale markets.
+Classic Flap Bags in discontinued colors or limited editions trade on resale platforms at premiums above retail.
+That secondary market activity, while generating zero revenue for Chanel, reinforces the perception of products as investments rather than depreciating consumer goods.

-Chanel’s approach to product drops differs from streetwear brands like Supreme that create artificial scarcity through limited production.
 Chanel produces sufficient volume to meet demand but restricts access through boutique-only sales, strategic timing, and controlled regional allocation.
-That distinction matters: scarcity stems from distribution policy rather than production constraints, allowing flexibility to adjust volume without contradicting scarcity positioning.
-The strategy requires discipline to maintain even when expanding revenue would be simple matter of increasing availability.
+Scarcity stems from distribution policy rather than production constraints, allowing flexibility to adjust volume without contradicting the scarcity positioning.

 Karl Lagerfeld’s Creative Direction: 36-Year Legacy